Shahi haleeb

-Shahi haleeb, shai haleeb, haleeb shai, shai Adeni, or shai mulaban is a Yemeni milk tea.
+Shahi haleeb, Shai Adeni, or shai mulaban is Yemeni milk tea.
 It is made from black tea powder brewed in condensed or evaporated milk.
-Cardamom pods and cloves are usually added to the tea, some recipes include added sugar.
+Cardamom pods and cloves are usually added to the tea; some recipes include added sugar, honey, or saffron.
 The tea has a very sweet taste and is popular in Yemen and parts of the Arabian Peninsula.